Starlink-Project/Satellite-vs-Cellular/Figure8/README.md

 `python Fig8.py`

-If everything succeeds, figures of throughput over three types of areas should be created with the formats '.jpg' and '.pdf'.
+If everything succeeds, figures of throughput over three types of areas should be created with the format '.pdf'.